canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/auto-pkg-test.rst

 they should still be submitted to Debian, as DEP-8 is a Debian specification and Debian developers or users can still manually run the tests.

-Also will packages in Debian with a testsuite header be automatically added when they are synced to Ubuntu.
+Packages in Debian with a testsuite header will also be automatically added when they are synced to Ubuntu.

 .. _`DEP 8 Specification`: http://anonscm.debian.org/gitweb/?p=autopkgtest/autopkgtest.git;a=blob_plain;f=doc/README.package-tests;hb=HEAD